Saint Paul, Antigua and Barbuda: History

+The parishes are the highest administrative units of the state of Antigua and Barbuda.
+The main church of this parish was today's church of St. Paul's Rectory in Falmouth.
 Falmouth was the first part of Antigua to be settled by the British, in 1632.
 Governor Warner resided close to Falmouth Bay by 1640.
 The village was settled by English people.
 Falmouth was the same size of the rising St. John's City in 1689.